Roman-Zanotelli/I-Love-Grafana-Labs/README.md

 ## 💬 Final Thoughts

-While I'm still new to some of these tools, this project highlights my:
+While I'm still learning some of these tools, this project highlights my:
 - ❤️ Passion for Grafana and observability.
 - 🔄 Adaptability and eagerness to learn modern cloud-native tooling.
 - 🛠️ Practical experience integrating complex systems in Kubernetes.